sean-levvel/aws-sa-associate-saac02/README.md

 ## S3 Security
 - S3 is private by default
 - S3 bucket policy aka a form of resource policy
     - allow/deny same or different accounts
     - Resource perspective permissions
     - Like identity policies but attached to a bucket.
     - allow/deny anonymous principals
     - two main goals: give access to other aws accounts and
     - ACLs are used, but not recommended.
     - Block Public Access -
 * Exam Power Up
     - If you are granting or Denying permissions on lots of different resources across an aws account, then use Identity Policies
     - single place: IAM - IAM is the only single place where you can control permissions for everything.
     - Permissions within the same account (no external access) -
-    - if you want to grant a single permission to everybody accessing one resource or everybody in one account, then its much more efficient to use resource policies to control that base level permission.
+    - if you want to grant a single permission to everybody accessing one resource or everybody in one account, then it's much more efficient to use resource policies to control that base level permission.
     - Anonymous / external identities from other aws accounts: Resource Policies

 # S3 Static Hosting
 - Index and Error documents are set , HTML files ,
 - Static website hosting endpoint.
 Generating by region and bucket name.
 - custom name - bucket name requires the domain
 - offloading - static media hosting , static html
 - out-of-band pages - an error or a status notification system.
 Maintenance page, change dns the point it to a backup static HTML page / support page.
 - cost, per gig month fee, transfer fee (data / out) per gig charge
 - Free
     - 5 gb
     - 20k get requests